The Virgin Suicides (film): Reception

-Critical reception
+Critical response

 The Virgin Suicides received positive reviews from film critics, though some noted the film's discomforting thematic material.
-It holds an 80% approval rating on review aggregator website Rotten Tomatoes, based on 108 reviews, with a weighted average of 7.1/10.
-The site's critical consensus reads, "The Virgin Suicides drifts with a dreamlike melancholy that may strike some audiences as tedious, but Sofia Coppola's feature debut is a mature meditation on disaffected youth."
+It holds an 80% approval rating on review aggregator website Rotten Tomatoes, based on 106 reviews.
+The website's critical consensus reads, "The Virgin Suicides drifts with a dreamlike melancholy that may strike some audiences as tedious, but Sofia Coppola's feature debut is a mature meditation on disaffected youth."
 On Metacritic, the film holds a rating of 77 out of 100, based on 31 critics, indicating "generally favorable reviews".
 Jeffrey Eugenides visited the set of the film for three days.
 He supported the film but did offer a few critiques in an interview with Dazed.
 Eugenides envisioned the girls as more of an entity than actual people; he believed this idea could have been accomplished by casting different actresses to play the same character, with each actress changing depending on whom they are speaking to.

 Graham Fuller of The New York Times gave the film a middling review, writing, "Ms. Coppola has made [...] a haunting metaphysical celebration of adolescence with the aura of a myth.
 Yet, on the surface, there is something wrong with this picture: how can a film in which a quintet of apparently normal girls commit suicide possibly be a celebration, and why would a filmmaker attempt to make it so unless she is uncommonly perverse?"
 Kevin Thomas of the Los Angeles Times gave the film a positive review, praising Coppola's direction, the cast, and the production design, but also noting that while the film "is successfully venturesome... you need to know that it's also a real downer."
 Roger Ebert gave the film three-and-a-half out of four stars and positively compared it to Picnic at Hanging Rock (1975): "[Coppola] has the courage to play it in a minor key," he notes.
 "She doesn't hammer home ideas and interpretations.
 She is content with the air of mystery and loss that hangs in the air like bitter poignancy."

 Ed Gonzalez of Slant Magazine noted the film's dreamy, childlike nature, writing, "The narrator speaks of youth as if it existed and still exists in a near-fugue state.
 In this respect, the film is as much a relevant view of adolescence and male/female relations as it is an act of remembrance.
 Scenes from the film (first kisses, gossiping about neighbors) are sinewy in nature and seem lifted from the pages of a lost photo album."
 Critic Richard Crouse called the film "one of those rare occasions when a film surpasses the book it is based on" and included it in his book The 100 Best Movies You've Never Seen (2003).

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 314.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 314.